keith-kurak/pico-8-codemash-2023/exercises/09-progression.md

  end
 ```

+🏃**Try it!** Think of this as a placeholder for a more elaborate title screen.

 ### 4. Increase the difficulty as the level increases
 Include level in the calculations to determine the odds of lava or thorns.
 Be creative!
 Here's some ideas: